Jimmy Hill

 James William Thomas Hill, OBE (22 July 1928 – 19 December 2015) was an English footballer and later a television personality.
 His career included almost every role in the sport, including player, trade union leader, coach, manager, director, chairman, television executive, presenter, pundit, analyst and assistant referee.

-He began his playing career at Brentford in 1949 and moved to Fulham three years later.
+Hill began his playing career at Brentford in 1949 and moved to Fulham three years later.
 As chairman of the Professional Footballers' Association, he successfully campaigned for the abolition of the Football League's maximum wage in 1961.
 After retiring as a player, he took over as manager of Coventry City, modernising the team's image and guiding them from the Third Division to the First.
 In 1967, he began a career in football broadcasting, and from 1973 to 1988 was host of the BBC's Match of the Day.

 Early life

-Hill was born in Balham, London, the son of William Thomas Hill, a World War I veteran, milkman, and bread delivery worker and Alice Beatrice Hill née Wyatt.
+Hill was born in Balham, London, the son of William Thomas Hill, a World War I veteran, milkman, and bread delivery worker and Alice Beatrice Hill (née Wyatt).
 He was a pupil at Henry Thornton Grammar School, Clapham (1939–45), and later became President of the Old Boys' Association.
 He completed his national service as a clerk in the Royal Army Service Corps in which he attained the rank of Corporal and was considered a potential candidate for officer training.

 Football playing career

 Hill first came into football as a fan, regularly watching football at local club Crystal Palace.
 During his national service, Hill played three trial games for Folkestone Town before suffering a serious cartilage injury.
 However, he was recommended to Reading who he joined as an amateur, playing mainly for their third team before being told they would not offer him a professional contract.

-In 1949, he joined Brentford, making 87 appearances before moving to Fulham in March 1952, for whom he played nearly 300 games, scoring 52 goals.
+In 1949, Hill joined Brentford, making 87 appearances before moving to Fulham in March 1952, for whom he played nearly 300 games, scoring 52 goals.
 He set a club record by scoring five goals for Fulham in an away match against Doncaster Rovers in 1958 and was part of the team that gained promotion to the First Division.
 In 1957, he became chairman of the Professional Footballers' Association (PFA) and campaigned to have the Football League's £20 maximum wage scrapped, which he achieved in January 1961, when Fulham teammate Johnny Haynes became the first £100-a-week player.
 He was one of many signatories of a letter to The Times on 17 July 1958 opposing "the policy of apartheid" in international sport and defending "the principle of racial equality which is embodied in the Declaration of the Olympic Games".